 Louisiana Felony Charges FAQs

 What is Considered a Felony Charge in Louisiana?

-Louisiana law defines a felony crime as one in which a defendant may be sentenced to incarceration in state prison with “hard labor” or subject to the death penalty.
+In Louisiana, there are misdemeanor charges and felony charges.
+Louisiana law defines a felony crime as criminal conduct for which a defendant may be sentenced to incarceration in state prison with “hard labor” or subject to the death penalty.
 Felony charges are often brought upon a person who has committed an act that resulted in personal injury, death, or property loss.
 Most crimes that are committed against another person, aside from those of simple assault, are generally considered felonies.
 Some specific types of crimes that may result in a felony charge include: